Laleh-S/pac-man-game/README.md

 Initially when I started creating the ghost, I started with creating one ghost function, I thought I would get one ghost done and then the rest would be easy.
 When I moved on to create the second ghost I noticed that coding this way would cause repetition.
 To avoid this, I used a class constructor function to create an object instance of a class.
 Inside the class constructor I passed the ghost’s name, starting position, pace, and the direction in which they move.

-- **Challenges**

-**First challenge** in creating this game was the ghosts movement.
-The issue was that I set the ghosts starting position to be inside the ghosts house.
-I wanted my ghost to move in a random direction and this caused some of the ghosts to get stuck inside the ghost house and not be able to get out.
-I thought I would first get the ghosts out of the ghosts house and then set them to move randomly.

-**Second challenge** was the reset game option of the game.
-I did not think about creating the reset game function from the beginning of the game therefore creating a reset function at the end of the game caused me a lot of headaches.
-To fix that I ended up changing the entire code.

 ````
 function addGhosts() {